Coronavirus (or COVID-19) Update

 The list of key workers includes individuals employed in NHS, health and social care professionals, police, emergency services, essential services and teaching staff, as these specific roles are necessary for the continuation of the essential social and public services.

-Key workers at Squared include our Homes with Support and Cleaning departments which fall within the ‘Health and Social Care’ critical category.
+Key workers at Squared include our Homes with Support department which fall within the ‘Health and Social Care’ critical category.
 They will only be carrying our essential services for the time being.

 Other Useful links